 Case 1 represents an example in which data were analyzed at a stage when the PK profile was fully characterized in the target patient population, and it seems very likely that a TQT study will be waived.
-Case 2, on the other hand, is an example of when the sponsor saw the need to exclude drug-induced ECG effects, and it remains an open question as to whether the drug concentrations achieved in the SAD study will be high enough to replace the TQT study.
-If the mean C{max} exceeds that of high clinical exposure, but without a sufficient margin, the option of conducting complementary nonclinical assays as described in the S7B/E14 Q&A document remains.
-If these are undertaken, the goal of replacing the TQT study may still be achievable with an integrated nonclinical/clinical risk assessment.28 An alternative would be to conduct a study with higher doses in healthy subjects and pool data with the FIH study, with the caveats mentioned above in terms of pooling when performing C-QTc analysis.
-When considering the timing of the C-QTc analysis of FIH data, it should be noted that to allow for routine ECG monitoring in line with clinical practice in the therapeutic area, conclusive evidence of the absence of relevant ECG effects should be available before initiating phase 3 studies.
-Besides this, many internal considerations will affect the timing of the ECG analysis, such as the prioritization across programs, partnering discussions, and unmet medical need.
-Case 5 represents an alternative of collecting and storing, as compared with cases 1 and 2.
-The example is based on an SAD FIH study with an inhaled compound for which the highest possible dose that can be practically administered is also to be evaluated in patients.
-The sponsor viewed it as important to get a "first read" on any potential ECG effects before proceeding to proof of efficacy in patients.
+Case 2, on the other hand, is an example when the sponsor saw the need to exclude druginduced ECG effects and it remains open as to whether drug concentrations achieved in the SAD study will be high enough to replace the TQT study.
+If mean C{max} exceeds the High clinical exposure, but not with sufficient margin, the option of conducting complementary non-clinical assays as described in the S7B/E14 Q&A document remains.
+If these are undertaken, the goal of replacing the TQT study may still be achievable with an integrated non-clinical/clinical risk assessment 28.
+An alternative would be to conduct a study with higher doses in healthy subjects and pool data with the FIH study, with the caveats mentioned above in terms of pooling when performing C-QTc analysis.
+When considering the timing of the C-QTc analysis of FIH data, it should be pointed out that in order to allow for routine ECG monitoring in line with clinical practice of the therapeutic area, conclusive evidence of the absence of relevant ECG effects should be available before initiating Phase 3 studies.
+Besides this, many internal considerations will affect the timing of the ECG analysis, such as prioritization across programs, partnering discussions and unmet medical need.
+Case 5 represents an alternative of collecting and storing, as compared to Case 1 and 2.
+The example is based on a SAD FIH study with an inhaled compound for which the highest possible dose that can be practically administered will also to be evaluated in patients.
+The sponsor viewed it as important to get a 'first read' on any potential ECG effects, before proceeding to proof-of-efficacy in patients.
 Safety ECGs with intervals measured by the ECG machine were therefore used in a preliminary C-QTc analysis with ECG matched to the nearest measured drug plasma concentration.
-Results of this analysis were clearly negative, that is, an effect on $\Delta \Delta QTc$ exceeding 10 msec could be excluded across the range of observed plasma concentrations.
-The results led to the decision to proceed to proof of efficacy with the program, with the intention that the definitive C-QTc analysis would be conducted using ECG data extracted from the stored Holter recordings from all time points where PK samples were collected.
-This exploratory analysis using a limited number of PK-ECG pairs provided confidence for the sponsor to engage regulatory agencies early in the drug development process to agree that the results of a definitive C-QTc analysis, the hERG assay data, and dog CV study results would provide a favorable integrated nonclinical/clinical risk assessment, and therefore waive the need for a full TQT study.
-This early analysis helped clarify the CV safety development pathway for nezulcitinib, and optimized resources by postponing the definitive C-QTc analysis of Holter-extracted high-quality ECGs and by the submission of a TQT study waiver until after the completion of a phase 2 efficacy/safety trial.
+Results of this analysis were clearly negative, i.e., an effect on $\Delta\Delta QTc$ exceeding 10 msec could be excluded across the range of observed plasma concentrations.
+The results led to the decision to proceed to proof-of-efficacy with the program, with the intention that the definitive C-QT analysis would be conducted using ECG data extracted from the stored Holter recordings from all time points where PK samples were collected.
+This exploratory analysis using a limited number of PK-ECG pairs provided confidence for the Sponsor to engage regulatory agencies early in the drug development process to agree that the results of a definitive C-QTc analysis, the hERG assay data and dog CV study results would provide a favorable integrated non-clinical/clinical risk assessment and therefore waive the need for a full TQT study.
+This early analysis helped clarify the CV safety development pathway for nezulcitinib, while optimizing resources by postponing the definitive C-QTc analysis of Holter extracted, high quality ECGs and submission of a TQT study waiver until after the completion of a Phase 2 efficacy/safety trial.